-Amount of money payable by instalment by a co-owner to a syndicate of co-ownership which is due or owing without having been paid in the prescribed term.
+Amount of money payable by instalment by a co-owner to a syndicate of co-ownership (for common charges or other charges) which is due or owing without having been paid in the prescribed term.

 From the purchase of a condo, the purchaser becomes responsible for the unpaid common expenses of the vendor (Article 1069 C.C.Q.).
 The syndicate may, therefore, claim from you amounts that you would not have thought owing.

 Les charges communes doivent être payées par le copropriétaire de l’unité d’habitation.
 S'il ne paie pas, il est considéré comme défaillant, ou « en défaut de paiement ».
 Des recours existent pour cela.
 Toutefois, d'autres situations, plus rares, peuvent se présenter et doivent être envisagées.